flancia-coop/doc.anagora.org/social-coop-tech-group.md

 ## 2024-09-23
 - Here: ...
-- High level agenda
+- High level agenda today
-    - TWG meeting at 18 UTC
+    - Standard TWG meeting at 18 UTC
     - OC joins at 18.30 UTC (some people might join earlier best-effort)
+- Introductions with the OC
+- Questions from/to the OC

 ## 2024-08-26
 - Here: [[Kathe T-B]] [[Eduardo Mercovich]] [[Flancian]] [[@andrewe]]